Rates, discounts and monetary transactions

 250

-Shares are paid up in full in other ways than cash (for example, through the contribution of an existing company, through the contribution of shares in another company, or through the contribution of real estate).
+The shares are paid up in full other than in cash (e.g., by contributing an existing business, by contributing shares to another company or by contributing real estate).
 In this case, an additional notarial deed is required (the deed of contribution).

 395

-Communication with you and/or your accountant, lawyer, tax specialist, or other advisors regarding the contribution description, including (additional) communication because a contribution description does not meet the legal requirements.
+Communication with you and/or your accountant, lawyer, tax advisor or other advisors about the contribution description, including (additional) communication because a contribution description does not meet the statutory requirements.

-You wish to work with different types of shares (for example, shares with and without voting rights, preference shares, priority shares, etc.).
+You wish to work with classes of shares (e.g. shares with and without voting rights, preference shares, priority shares, etc.).

 500